News, news analysis, and commentary on the latest trends in cybersecurity technology.

 2. Use AI Analytics to Fight AI Fraud

 Increasingly, security pros are joining cybercriminals at their own game — deploying the AI tactics scammers use, only to defend against attacks.
-AI/ML models excel at detecting patterns or anomalies across vast data sets.
+AI and machine learning (ML) models excel at detecting patterns or anomalies across vast data sets.
 This makes them ideal for spotting the subtle signs that a cyberattack is taking place.
 Phishing attempts, malware infections, or unusual network traffic could all indicate a breach.

 Predictive analytics is another key AI capability that the AI community can exploit in the fight against cybercrime.
-Predictive AI models can predict potential vulnerabilities — or even future attack vectors — before they are exploited, enabling pre-emptive security measures such as using game theory or honeypots to divert attention from the valuable targets.
-Enterprises need to be able to confidently detect subtle behavior changes taking place across every facet of their network in real time, from users to devices to infrastructure and applications.
+Predictive AI models can predict potential vulnerabilities — or even future attack vectors — before they are exploited, enabling preemptive security measures, such as using game theory or honeypots, to divert attention from the valuable targets.
+Enterprises need to be able to confidently detect subtle behavior changes taking place across every facet of their networks in real time, from users and devices to infrastructure and applications.

 3. Zone in on Data Quality